developmentseed/spherical2images/README.md

 ( *** ) Convert the human date to timestamp (milliseconds) [here](https://www.epochconverter.com/).

 ### 1.5.
 Custom sequences from points
+It adds URLs to review the images of the sequences.

 ```
 bash ./01.5_custom_sequence.sh
 ```